Cannabis for Pain Study

-An observational study investigating and auditing the safety and further efficacy of pharmaceutical-grade cannabis 1:1 THC 8.93mg/ml and CBD 8.93mg/ml prescribed to eligible patients for the management of cancer or non-cancer-related pain in general and specialty medical practices.
+An observational study investigating and auditing the safety and further efficacy of pharmaceutical-grade submicron particle cannabis (NanoCelle® 1:1 THC 8.93mg/ml and CBD 8.93mg/ml) in an oro-buccal spray, for the management of Cancer and Non-cancer related pain in general and specialty medical practices.

 - Age 18+